Dijkstra’s Algorithm in Python & C++ (Example)

 Shortest Path

-Step 1) Initialize the starting node with 0 costs and the rest of the node as Infinity Cost.
+Step 1) Initialize the starting node with 0 cost and the rest of the nodes with infinity cost.

 Step 3) Update the node cost with the minimum cost.
-It can be done by comparing the current cost with the path cost.
-(Demonstration is shown in the example section)
+It can be done by comparing the current cost with the path cost (demonstrated in the example section).

-Step 4) Continue step 3 until all the node is visited.
+Step 4) Continue step 3 until all the nodes are visited.

 After completing all these steps, we will find the path that costs a minimum from source to destination.